wy123123/datascience-machinelearning/MechineLearning.md

       3. Similar to names, the time_stamp variable is inrelavent too. variables left: 153
   2. Remove NA columns
-      1. some colums contains mostly NA values and need to be removed variables left: 86
+      1. some colums contains mostly NA values and need to be removed. variables left: 86
   3. Remove zero covirate
       1. use function nearZeroVar to remove near zero covirate columns.